 It doesn’t matter where you live: teachers love to give out homework!
-Check out where these children from Kenya study to improve their education.
+Check out where these children study to improve their education.

 Maindi does homework in her mud hut

-Maindi Buroya is eight years old and has been going to the local Compassion centre since 2015.
-She is in Year 1 and is the only one in her family who goes to school.
+Maindi Buroya is 8 years old and has been going to the local Compassion centre since 2015.
+She is in year one and is the only child in her family who goes to school.

 Maindi, her four siblings and their parents live in a tiny one roomed hut.
 Their home is made of mud mixed with dung and sticks; layered animal hide and thatched grass keep the rain from penetrating the walls.
 With no electricity and only a kerosene lamp available, Maindi hurriedly completes her homework before night falls and the rest of the family return so she can concentrate.